 top of page

 Apart from his work at National Yang Ming Chiao Tung University's interdisciplinary program in music and art, Mitch Lin has been invited to teach film scoring at various music events, institutions and universities, including Taipei Music Design Festival, Kaohsiung Pop Music Center, Harvest Musician Production, DigiLog, DVasia, MIT Saxophone Ensemble, National Taiwan University, and National Taiwan Normal University.
-He regularly conducts film scoring workshops and also serves as the host of the podcast "Audiorgasm Matter," aiming to share his learning experiences in film scoring with more Taiwanese audiences.
+He also regularly conducts film scoring workshops to share his expertise with a wider audience.

 • Youtube